cgmasonROK/azure-iot-device-ecosystem/iotcertification/iotedge/iotedge_get_started_template/template-windows-for-edge.md

 <a name="PrepareDevice"></a>
 # Step 2: Prepare your Device

--   {{Write down the instructions required to setup, configure and connect your device.
-Please use external links when possible pointing to your own page with device preparation steps.}}
+-   Configure the VersaView 5400 device as described in https://literature.rockwellautomation.com/idc/groups/literature/documents/um/6200-um001_-en-p.pdf

 <a name="Manual"></a>
 # Step 3: Manual Test for Azure IoT Edge on device